-One of the exciting things that happened this year in La Paz was the opening of the first line of the Teleferico, a cable car public transportation system.
+One of the exciting things that happened in La Paz this year was the opening of the first line of the Teleferico, a massive cable car public transportation system.

-La Paz traffic is truly terrible and the bane of many paceños (people from La Paz) existence.
-During peak hour you’re often better off walking as large chunks of the city descend into gridlock.
+La Paz traffic is truly terrible and the bane of many paceño’s (people from La Paz) existence.
+During peak hour, you’re often better off walking as large chunks of the city descend into gridlock.
 To make matters worse, there are three peak hours per day as many workers travel home to have lunch with their families.
-Travelling just a few kilometres can take up to an hour or more.
+At these times, travelling just a few kilometers can take up to an hour or more.

 I tried out the currently operating red line with the missus’ family and loved it.
-The centre to El Alto takes only 10 minutes instead of the usual 1.5 hours in heavy traffic.
+The centre to El Alto takes only 10 minutes instead of the usual one and a half hours in heavy traffic.
 The ride was quiet, spacious, clean and of course had amazing views – pretty much the opposite of travelling by bus.

-The queue at each station was massive so it’s definitely proving popular.
-Although it was hard to tell how many of those people were genuine commuters vs those just checking it out for the first time.
+The queue at each station was massive so it’s definitely proving popular, although it was hard to tell how many of those people were genuine commuters versus those just checking it out for the first time.